-Once again, it is possible to check the directional accuracy of Peter's gesture by comparing its vector with a map of the area (Map 3), knowing roughly where the spot he mentions stands in relation to the nearby village of Nachij, directly on the old walking path into the town of San Cristóbal.
+Once again, it is possible to check the directional accuracy of Peter's gesture by comparing its vector with a map of the area (Map 3), knowing roughly where the spot he mentions stands in relation to the nearby village of

-&lt;sup>17 Thanks to Google Earth for aerial photographic coverage (from the area in and around San Cristóbal de las Casas, Chiapas, Mexico) incorporated into these maps, the sources for which are copyrighted material belonging to Google, INEGI, Cnes/Spot image, and Digital Globe, all copyright 2011.
+17 All maps were drawn on the basis of arial photographic coverage from the area in and around San Cristóbal de las Casas, Chiapas, Mexico, taken from Google Earth, the sources for which are copyrighted material belonging to Google, INEGI, Cnes/Spot image, and Digital Globe, all copyright 2011.

 Map 3.
-Map of the wider area between Peter's village, Nachij, and Zinacantán.
+Map of the wider area between Peter's village, Nachij, and Zinacantán